-As Curator of Eighteenth-Century Portraits I am responsible for the display and interpretation of the Gallery’s collections for the period 1715-1837.
+As Head of Collections Displays (Tudor to Regency), working with several Senior Curators and Collections Curators, I oversee the presentation and interpretation of the 16th, 17th, 18th and early 19th century portraits on view in London and at our various regional partners.
+Since taking my Masters degree, I have specialised in eighteenthy-century art and cultural history, so I am particularly delighted to be the Senior Curator of Eighteenth-Century Portraits.
+In this role I am responsible for the display and interpretation of the Gallery’s collections for the period 1715-1837.
 This involves managing the Eighteenth-Century and Regency galleries in London and the displays and interactive portrait galleries at Beningbrough Hall and Gardens, near York, which is one of the National Portrait Gallery’s regional partnerships with the National Trust.
 My day-to-day work as a curator includes research and fundraising for new eighteenth-century acquisitions and providing guidance on eighteenth-century portraiture for private individuals, government bodies and other organisations.
 I have spent the last few years completing the first academic study on the history of extra-illustration and portrait-print collecting in the long eighteenth century, this is published by the Huntington Library Press in Spring 2017.
-I am contributing to the research and development of an exhibition on the Art of Abolition which will take place in 2022.
+During this period I have worked on a number of eighteenth-century displays and exhibitions and written for their accompanying publications, more recently I have also had responsibility for a number of cross-period displays and exhibitions as well as projects working with contemporary artists and writers.
+I am contributing to the research and development on exhibitions on Gainsborough’s family portraiture for 2018 and one on the Art of Abolition which will take place in 2022.

 I am interested in a wide range of areas in the social and cultural history of the eighteenth and early nineteenth centuries.
 My academic work focuses on gender, sociability, collecting and graphic culture between 1770-1850.
 I also have an ongoing interest in female portraiture and intellectual life in the eighteenth century, the work of Thomas Lawrence and his contemporaries and the commercial structures of the art world and print markets between 1700-1850.
 I am also beginning to explore radical portraits and propaganda in the late eighteenth century.
 In addition, I am interested in Sir Joseph Banks as a patron of art and a subject of portrayal; I am one of the committee members of an AHRC Funded Network grant project: ‘Joseph Banks and the Re-Making of the Indo-Pacific World’ and chaired a workshop on ‘Science, Self-fashioning and Representation in Joseph Banks’s Circles’ in early 2017.